awslabs/sagemaker-debugger/docs/rules/README.md

 lnd = LossNotDecreasing(base_trial=trial_obj, tensor_regex=['loss*'], num_steps=20)
 ```
 ## Examples
-We have a few example scripts and notebooks to help you get started.
-Please go to the `examples` folder.

-We also have an end-to-end flow example from saving tensors to plotting using saved tensors for MXNet at
+We have end-to-end flow example from saving tensors to plotting using saved tensors for [MXNet](../../examples/mxnet/notebooks) and [PyTorch](../../examples/pytorch/notebooks).
-`examples/mxnet/notebook/mnist`.

 ## ContactUs
 We would like to hear from you.
 If you have any question or feedback,